longjoel/microbe-engine/README.md

 * [Code of Conduct](CodeOfConduct.md) -- Don't be a jerk.

+* [Support me on Itch](https://pnpbios.itch.io/microbe-engine) -- If you feel like encouraging me to keep working on this, feel free to make a small reasonable donation.

 ## About

 Microbe is a small, compact game engine for making 8-bit styled games in Javascript/Typescript.